jbernst/hypsiscopus_murphyi/README.md

 * Principal Component Analyses were performed with a size standardized and unstandardized dataset seperately.
 All scripts and associated data files can be found at:
   >[https://github.com/jbernst/hypsiscopus_murphyi/tree/main/PCoA](https://github.com/jbernst/hypsiscopus_murphyi/tree/main/PCoA)

-## Isolation by Distance (IBD) was performed with a Mantel Test.
+## Isolation by Distance (IBD)
+* Testing for IBD was performed with a Mantel Test.
 There are better methods to choose than this test, but are not investigated in this paper.
 The code and georeference data can be found at:
   >[https://github.com/jbernst/hypsiscopus_murphyi/tree/main/IBD](https://github.com/jbernst/hypsiscopus_murphyi/tree/main/IBD)

 ## Source Publication